-Since then Nepal tea has seen huge growth, not anywhere near the size of Indian and Chinese production levels but enough to sustain the industry.
+Since then Nepalese tea has seen huge growth, not anywhere near the size of Indian and Chinese production levels but enough to sustain the industry.
 The Nepal tea garden produces some of the finest tea in the world.

 There are two different processes for tea in Nepal, Orthodox and Crush, tear, curl (CTC).
 With orthodox tea, the tea leaves are processed by hand.
 It is mostly used in processing white tea, green tea and oolong tea.

 The CTC method uses machines to process the tea, the leaves are crushed, torn and curled by the machines.
 Around 95% of the tea consumed in Nepal is made using the CTC process due to the lower production costs.